-Communities in Item, Abia North senatorial district, have attested to the developmental projects sited in their respective districts by their representative, Dr. Orji Uzor Kalu, in three years as a first time senator at the National Assembly.
+Communities in Item in Abia North senatorial district have attested to the developmental projects sited within their respective districts by their senatorial representative, Senator Orji Uzor Kalu, in three years as a first-time senator at the National Assembly.

-Kalu, in continuity of his ongoing midterm constituency report tour, had, on Tuesday, attend town hall meetings within localities in Bende Local Government Area namely: Item, Uzuitem, and Igbere, where he engaged community stakeholders to analyse the impact of his legislative representation in their communities.
+Kalu, continuing his midterm constituency report tour, on Tuesday attended town hall meetings within localities in Bende Local Government area namely; Amaofufe Item Autonomous community, Apuanu Item, Item ward C and Okoko Item where he engaged community stakeholders to analyse the impact of his legislative representation in their communities.

-Kalu was hosted by Uwakwe Ukaegbu, the Ofufe II of Amaofufe autonomous community, Igbere alongside other traditional rulers of all communities in Item.
+At Amaofufe, Igbere, Kalu was hosted by HRH Eze Uwakwe O Ukaegbu, the Ofufe II of Amaofufe Autonomous community Igbere alongside other Traditional rulers of all communities in Item.

-Acknowledging their feedback and gratitude, the Senate chief whip explained that since the provision of infrastructure was the constitutional duty of the state and local governments, it would require some requisite influential skill for legislators to attract public works to their communities as possessed by himself.
+Acknowledging their feedback and gratitude, the Senate Chief Whip explained that since the provision of infrastructure is the constitutional duty of the state and local government, it will require some requisite influential skill for legislators to attract public works to their communities as possessed by himself.

-Rendering his legislative report, Kalu said the current projects in their various communities were those captured in the 2019 and 2021 budgets.
-He said the projects for 2022 and 2023 were yet to be executed and told the communities to be optimistic for more developmental projects.
+Rendering his legislative report, Kalu notified that the current projects in their various communities were those captured in the 2019-2021 budgets, he divulged that the projects for 2022 are yet to be executed urging the community to be optimistic for more developmental projects.

-Kalu said: “We can’t continue to kill ourselves over unnecessary issues; we must do all it takes to ensure we make peace among one another by forgiving and adjusting, so as to tolerate ourselves.
-The truth is we both need each other to survive, no matter our social status whether rich or poor.
+“We can’t continue to kill ourselves over unnecessary issues, we must do all it takes to ensure that we make peace amongst one another by forgiving and adjusting so as to tolerate ourselves.
+The truth is we both need each other to survive no matter our social status whether rich or poor,” Kalu said.

 “Like I explained when I visited Umunneochi, the purpose of setting up that cattle market was to drive revenues.
-According to the law, 10 per cent of the revenue obtained from ‘Lopkanta’ cow market was divided in two and shared to both the state and local government authorities at five per cent each.
-The proceeds was what I used to fund the operations of Bakassi Boys and you are witness to how they curbed crimes in Abia and even extended their activities to Anambra State.
+According to the law.
+Ten per cent of the revenue obtained from “Lopkanta” cow market was divided in two and shared with both the state and local government authorities at five per cent each.
+The proceeds were what I used to fund the operations of Bakassi Boys and you are witness to how they curbed crimes in Abia and even extended their activities to Anambra State.

 “Security remains the constitutional responsibility of both the state and local government.
 When I was governor, I didn’t wait, complain or blame anybody.
 I used my security votes to fight crime.
-I created the Bakassi Boys in Abia to augment the activities of police and other security agencies to fight crime.
-I ensured their activities were strictly devoted to fight crime and not to meddle in domestic or communal disputes.
+I created the Bakassi Boys in Abia to augment the activities of Police and other security agencies to fight crime.
+I ensured that their activities were strictly devoted to fighting crime and not meddling in domestic or communal disputes.

-Speaking on infrastructure, Kalu disclosed he had changed the narrative that legislators cannot provide infrastructure in their rural communities.
+Speaking on infrastructure Kalu disclosed that he had changed the narrative that Legislators cannot construct infrastructure in their rural communities.

-“I have shown my colleagues that they must do projects for their rural communities.
-Has any senator in the history of Abia State till today facilitated the construction of any project except me?”
-Kalu asked.
+“I have shown my colleagues that they must construct projects for their rural communities.
+Has any senator in the history of Abia State till today facilitated the construction of any project except me?
+Kalu queried.